 Always check the compatibility of your 3D printer’s components with the filament.
 For example, PEI is a material that is FDA compliant and offers great mechanical benefits but needs to be processed at over 300 °C, which requires a specific printer solution.

-Food Safe FDM Materials
+Food Safe FDM Materials (Food Safe Filaments)

 The most common questions around FDM food safety concern two popular materials.
 Is PLA food safe?
 Is ABS food safe?
 The answer is, it depends.